 The start of The Twin Peaks Hike in Hong Kong

 I took many breaks hiking up the steep mountain.
-And I am glad I did because I was able to see the gorgeous view of the mountain.
-And I was able to see the trail that I just completed.
+And I am glad I did because I could see the gorgeous view of the mountain.
+And I was able to see the trail that I had just completed.

 The Twin Peaks Hong Kong: trail condition

 Similar to the trail condition on Violet Hill, the Twin Peaks hiking trail is either a dirt road or stairs.
-If you wear a proper pair of hiking shoes, you should have no problems at all.
+If you wear a proper pair of hiking shoes, you should have no problems.

 And the odd thing is that Violet Hill is actually higher in elevation (433m), but going up The Twins seems harder (only 386m).
 But don’t be discouraged!
 Gorgeous views are at the end of the trek!